idimohammed/HausaSentiLex/README.md

 Testing out model with large data

 We provided an open source code in python (HausaSentiLex_bulk.ipynb) for the model to be use in annotating large tweets or any comments.
+We tested with tweets in file (hau_tweets.txt).